ronfessahaie/Making-Marketing-Predictions-using--python/README.md

 # Making-Marketing-Predictions-using--ython
-This is a brief demo on how to use python to make marketing Predictions.
+This is a brief demo on how python can be used to make marketing Predictions.